NSS welcomes plan to restrict LGBT ‘conversion therapy’

 The government's action plan comes in response to a national survey of LGBT+ people which it conducted.
 Two per cent of respondents to the survey had undergone 'conversion therapy', while a further 5% had been offered and refused types of 'conversion therapy'.

-NSS chief executive Stephen Evans said the government would be right to introduce a ban.
+NSS chief executive Stephen Evans said the government would be right to introduce legislation to restrict conversion therapy.

 "These practices are often dressed up with a veneer of scientific evidence, but the evidence clearly shows that they do not work and cause great suffering.
 If people feel shame or confusion about their sexuality they should be free to consult the religious authorities, but nobody should be given 'therapy' which tells them their identity can be cured."